jerome2511/PGO_DEM/README.md

 ## Step 2 : Coregistration

 1. Parameter<br/>
 Open the coregistration_DEM.sh file and fill in the paths of Anaconda bin and OTB and demcoreg folder.
-Add also the diffenrents path in paramters section. <br/>
+Add also the differents path in paramters section. <br/>

 2. Run the script
 ```